britive/terraform-provider-britive/docs/resources/application.md

 ## Deleting Properties

 When a property is deleted from the configuration, its value will revert to the default based on its data type:
-- string: '' (empty string)
+- string: "" (empty string)
 - boolean: False

-EXCEPTIONS: Some applications require certain properties to retain specific default values, even when removed from the configuration.
+**EXCEPTIONS:** Some applications require certain properties to retain specific default values, even when removed from the configuration.
 These exceptions are outlined below.
 ### GCP
 ```sh
 {